 - League Privacy — Secret leagues can be viewed and registered for by anyone with the link, but they will not appear in the lists on the discovery or group pages.

-- Max number of teams — The system will use this info about max # of teams to help you create team registration tickets (so that, for example if the max is 16, you can’t sell tickets for more than 16 teams)
+- Max # of Teams — The system will use this info about max # of teams to help you create team registration tickets (so that, for example if the max is 16, you can’t sell tickets for more than 16 teams)

 - Payment currency